YottaDB/YDBDoc/MessageRecovery/errors.rst

 TROLLBK2DEEP, Intended rollback (xxxx) deeper than the current $tlevel (yyyy)

-Run Time Error: This indicates that an attempt to TROLLBACK more levels (as indicated by $TLEVEL) of transaction nesting than are currently active.
+Run Time Error: This indicates an attempt to TROLLBACK more levels (as indicated by $TLEVEL) of transaction nesting than are currently active.

 Action: Review the logic and code path that led to the error and modify the code appropriately.

 -----------------
 TRUNCATE